kubermatic/benchmate/README.md

 ## Overview
 This repository contains
 1. Network latency, throughput estimation tools
-   - **benchmate**: iperf3, qperf like tool to estiamte network throughput, latency.
+   - `benchmate`: iperf3, qperf like tool to estiamte network throughput, latency.
-   - **konnectivity-benchmate**: A client to measure throughput, latency of a [Konnectivity](https://kubernetes.io/docs/tasks/extend-kubernetes/setup-konnectivity/) setup.
+   - `konnectivity-benchmate`: A client to measure throughput, latency of a [Konnectivity](https://kubernetes.io/docs/tasks/extend-kubernetes/setup-konnectivity/) setup.
 2. Package that simplify construction of such tools.
 Read [documentation](https://pkg.go.dev/github.com/kubermatic/benchmate/).
 3. HTTP handlers to quickly add network performance estimation to your services.
 See [example](https://github.com/kubermatic/benchmate/blob/master/cmd/bmserver/main.go).

-### cmd/benchmate
+#### Benchmate
 `benchmate` measures latency and throughput between two nodes.
 You can run it on one node in the server mode and on another node in the client mode.
 If the the client and server can talk to each other, you should get the network performance stats at the client.
 This tool supports both TCP and Unix Domain sockets.
 Quickest way to try this out is using the docker image.